A new organisation

 InVivo policy directions are established by a board of directors.
 Day-to-day business management is ensured by an executive committee, flanked by operational and functional departments.

 The monitoring committees review the key points of the activity concerned, its economic and financial performance, areas requiring further investigation.

 The management team consists of an executive commitee (Comex) and a management commitee.

-The Executive Committee establishes and implements the Group’s strategy.
-It tracks the performances and results of the different business units and leads strategic projects.
+The Executive Committee monitos the performance and results of the different divisions and oversees strategic projects

 The management commitee coordinates the management of activities, tools and employees.

-Philippe Mangin, chairman of InVivo (left) et Jérôme Calleau, deputy chairman of InVivo (right).
+Philippe Mangin, chairman of InVivo (left) and Jérôme Calleau, deputy chairman of InVivo (right).

 192 cooperatives meet at an annual general assembly to elect the members of the board of directors.